creativeprojects/resticprofile/README.md

 Since version 0.6.0, resticprofile no longer needs python installed on your machine.
 It is distributed as an executable (same as restic).

-It's been actively tested on macOS X and Linux, and regularly tested on Windows.
+It's been actively tested on macOS X and Linux (Debian), and regularly tested on Windows.
+Please note I use resticprofile on multiple Debian (and Debian based) distributions (AMD64 and ARM), but **no other distribution**.
+I also do not use it on FreeBSD.

 **This is at _beta_ stage.
 Please avoid using it in production.
 Or at least test carefully first.
 Even though I'm using it on my servers, I cannot guarantee all combinations of configuration are going to work properly for you.**

 ## Installation (macOS, Linux & other unixes)

 Here's a simple script to download the binary automatically.
-It works on mac OS X, FreeBSD, OpenBSD and Linux:
+It works on mac OS X, FreeBSD and Linux:

 ```
 $ curl -sfL https://raw.githubusercontent.com/creativeprojects/resticprofile/master/install.sh | sh